 For more information about course delivery (online or face-to-face and dates), contact your school guidance counsellor or school board lead.

-Canadian Criminal Justice System: PFLP-1002
+Canadian Criminal Justice System:

-Police, courts, and corrections are the trinity that constitutes the Canadian criminal justice system.
+Police, courts, and corrections are the trinity that constitute the Canadian criminal justice system.
 This course will enable the student to understand the history, roles, and organization of the major criminal justice agencies in Canada as well as the process by which laws are made and enforced at the federal, provincial and municipal levels.

-Child Development (Early Childhood Education): ECED-1074
+Child Development (Early Childhood Education):

 In this course, students will investigate foundational child development theorists and their linkage to practice and pedagogy in early care and education systems.

 Students will have opportunities to examine the structure and function of the brain, as well as consider the role that both heredity and environment play in the developing child.
 Current research that informs policy in the early year’s field will additionally be analyzed.